record a program (or attach to a running one with --pid)

 stax wait --for-samples 10000 # block until data lands

-stax flame -d 6 # on-CPU flamegraph, as a tree
+stax flame -d 6 # active flamegraph, as a tree

 stax annotate 'mycrate::hot_fn' # per-instruction sample counts

-stax records on-CPU and off-CPU stacks and turns them into flamegraphs, top-N functions, per-thread breakdowns, and annotated disassembly — all queryable while the recording is still running.
+stax records on-CPU stacks, off-CPU waits, and cooperating target spans, then turns them into flamegraphs, top-N functions/spans, per-thread and per-lane breakdowns, and annotated disassembly — all queryable while the recording is still running.

 Every view is a plain CLI subcommand: text output, meaningful exit codes, no GUI required.
 That puts stax exactly where a graphical profiler can't go — over an SSH session to a remote machine, inside a CI job, or driven end-to-end by an AI agent.
 There is a browser UI when you want one, but nothing depends on it.